-For concern or question call Mike Castillo at (575)267-5216 Monday through Friday 7:00am thru 4:00p.m.
+For concern or question call Mike Castillo at (575)267-5216 Monday through Friday from 7:00 a.m to 4:00 p.m

 Water Conservation Tips

 Did you know that the average U.S. household uses approximately 400 gallons of water per day or 100 gallons per person per day?
 Luckily, there are many low-cost and no-cost ways to conserve water.
 Small changes can make a big difference - try one today and soon it will become second nature.